Aylur/ags/docs/guide/first-widgets.md

 > [!TIP]
 >
-> In a lot of cases it is better to always render the component and set its
+> In most cases it is better to always render the component and set its
-> `visible` property instead
+> `visible` property instead.
+Use `<With>` in cases when you need to unpack a
+> nullable object or when you need to access nested values.

 <!-- -->